 What is vitamin B12?

-Like all B vitamins, vitamin B12 is a water-soluble vitamin.
-This means it dissolves in water and travels through the bloodstream.
+This means it can dissolve in water and travel through the bloodstream.
 The human body can store vitamin B12 for up to four years.
-Any excess or unwanted amounts are excreted through urine.
+Any excess or unwanted vitamin B12 is excreted in the urine.

-Structurally, vitamin B12 is the most complicated vitamin.
-It is also the largest.
-Cobalamin can only be industrially produced through bacterial fermentation synthesis.
+Vitamin B12 is the largest and most structurally complicated vitamin.
+It occurs naturally in meat products and can only be industrially produced through bacterial fermentation synthesis.

 Vitamin B12 can be found naturally in animal products, such as fish, meat, eggs, and dairy products.
 It does not typically occur in plant foods.